 How does health affect hair thickness?

-Hair thickness and health can be closely related – hair and skin can be indicators of an individual’s vitality.
-Hair contributes to our appearance, substantially and loss of it or poor appearance can have psychological effects.
+Hair thickness and health can be closely related – hair and skin can be indicators of good health.
+Hair loss can also have an impact on our self-esteem and mental health.

 - B5 gives hair flexibility, strength and shine